Chevrotain/chevrotain/packages/chevrotain/docs/guide/resolving_lexer_errors.md

 ## The regexp unicode flag is not currently supported by the regexp-to-ast library

-The Chevrotain Lexer performs optimizations by filtering the potential token matchs using the next [charCode][mdn_char_code] to be consumed.
+The Chevrotain Lexer performs optimizations by filtering the potential token matches using the next [charCode][mdn_char_code] to be consumed.
 To apply this optimization the first possible charCodes for **every** TokenType must be identified.